Discharge quenching mechanism and performance of RPWELL with tunable 3D printed resistive plates, charge evacuation in semiconductive glass RPWELL and discharge quenching for Cryogenic-RWELL over a wide range of resistivity: Charge equilibrium restoration in the resistive plate

-The effect of quenched discharges on the gain of an RPWELL detector was characterized with the same setup and methodology described in~\cite{jash2023electrical}.
-The RPWELL in this case included a semiconductive glass plate (see figure~\ref{fig: plates characterization}).
-Discharges were produced in a specific position for a fixed amount of time (at 0.5~Hz - 3~Hz rate), and the gain was monitored at different distances from the discharge position.
-Several consecutive discharges are needed to cause a measurable gain variation.
-In figure~\ref{fig: gain_drop}, we show an example of gain evolution 6~mm away from the discharge place, during bunches of 40 discharges.
-Here we focus on determining the typical recovery time of the detector.
-That is, the time it takes to neutralize the excess of electrons accumulated on the resistive plate after a discharge and restore the original gain value -- i.e, "charge evacuation time".
-For each discharge bunch, we fit the gain recovery curve to an exponential $y = B - e^{(x-x_0)/\tau}$, where $\tau$ is the charge evacuation time.
 Figure~\ref{fig: recovery_time} presents the average gain drop (left) and the average charge evacuation time (right) 6~mm away from the discharge place, as a function of the number of discharges in the bunch.
 As can be seen, in the regime of 10 to 40 discharges per bunch, the gain drop is only mildly dependent on the number of discharges in the bunch.
 Moreover, the gain recovery time is independent on the number of discharges.
 In all cases the charge evacuation time is $\sim$20~s, which is about 3 orders of magnitude longer than the time estimated by approximating the RPWELL detector to an RC circuit (see~\cite{rubin2013first}).
 In that case the evacuation time would be $\tau = \rho \cdot \epsilon$, which for the semiconductive glass is in the ms scale.
 This hints to additional processes extending a naive capacitor charge-discharge model.
 The scale of seconds is more typical to diffusion of charges in static-dissipative materials~\cite{CHUBB1993273,sonnonstine1975surface}.
 This effect is important when evaluating and predicting the rate capability of detectors including resistive electrodes and it deserves further studies in the context of charge mobility in (semi-)insulating materials.